Avirup0003/Team-activity-monitor-plarform/README.md

 - "What is John working on these days?"
 - "Show me Sarah's recent activity"
 - "What has Mike been working on this week?"
-- "Tell me about Rahul's current projects"
+- "Tell me about Aditya's current projects"

 The system will:
 1. Extract the team member's name